A Metropolis-class sampler for targets with non-convex support: Proofs

 \subsection{Proof of Theorem~\ref{thm:CLT}}

 To prove Theorem~\ref{thm:CLT}, we will make use of the following lemma, whose proof is omitted. \begin{lemma}[Integration with respect to a symmetric joint density] Consider a symmetric density $\Delta: \RR^d\times \RR^d \to [0,+\infty)$ and a subset $B \subseteq \RR^d$.
-For every $f \in L^2(\Delta)$ the following identity holds:
+For every $f \in L^2(\Delta)$ the following identity holds: \medmuskip=-1mu \thinmuskip=-1mu \thickmuskip=-1mu